Skip to content

 Top 25 Best Meta Quest 2 Games – Winter 2023

-Looking for the best Meta Quest 2 games?
-Here's our top recommendations.
+After the best Meta Quest 2 games?
+Here are our top recommendations.

-Four years after the original Oculus Quest headset debuted, the content library available on the Meta Quest platform is bigger than ever.
+Five years after the original Oculus Quest headset debuted, the content library available on the Meta Quest platform is bigger than ever.
 That makes picking a list of the best Meta Quest 2 games tough.
-With Meta Quest 3 now available and the new XR2 allowing for far improved visuals, we've prepared a separate list of the best Quest 3 games.
+With Meta Quest 3 now available and the new Snapdragon XR2 Gen 2 chipset allowing for far improved visuals, we've prepared a separate list of the best Quest 3 games.

-With that in mind (and given Quest 2 remains on sale alongside Quest 3), we're keeping this list ongoing as our picks for the best Quest 2 experiences and games available for this generation of headset.
+With that in mind and the fact Quest 2 remains on sale alongside Quest 3, we're keeping this list ongoing as our picks for the best Quest 2 experiences and games available for this generation of headset.
 There will be minor differences in the rankings between lists, as our Quest 3 list takes Quest 3 enhancements into consideration and weighs recent releases a bit more heavily than we do here.
+We've also begun seeing some Quest 3 games not on Quest 2.

 If you’re looking for our best VR game lists outside of the best Quest 2 games, make sure to check these out: